JeroenKnoops/fsf2017/README.md

 ## Day Two:

 ### ioT: An army of devices ready for DDoS
-Rating: XXXX
+Rating: :star: :star: :star: :star:

 Good explaination about how IoT device can be used to do a DDoS attack.
 About port 1900 showing all kinds of information which is sent to victims address.
 How to block DDoS attacks by putting the ip-address in a grid to search for patterns.
 About Trump attacks and about anonymous being stupid by setting the evil flag (We're anonymous)

 ### How to properly blame things for causing latency.
 Tracing Zipkin
-Rating: XX
+Rating: :star: :star:

 Difference between logs, metric and trace.
 Good (known) story.
 We should do some things here.

 ### Ship more, sink less.
 Changing chaos engineering & Distributed tracing
-Rating: XX
+Rating: :star: :star:

 Nothing new, four year old story.
 About Chaos Monkey.
 Chaos GameDay is nice to do once.

 ### Flying Spaghetti monster: Verifying protocols - idris
-Rating: XXXX
+Rating: :star: :star: :star: :star:

 Complexity of systems cause a lot of problems.
 Idris has a nice feature that Types are also values, so state changes can easialy be checked in compile time.

 Inspiration for doing more with new languages.

 ### Smart grid: How iot fights climate change
-Rating: X
+Rating: :star:

 Wrong place.
 Did not know that the power grid has so much complexity.

 ### Beyond patterns: Technological systems and the nature of order
-Rating: XXX
+Rating: :star: :star: :star:

 Good to see the that our hipster ship is the same as the problems the manufacturing has already solved.

 ### Lighting Talks
-Rating: XX
+Rating: :star: :star:

 - Docker talk about `docker build` was fun.
 - Fullstack is a zoo.
 Complexity of our work environment.
 - Execism: Nice code kata kind of thing.

 ### Gone in 60 milliseconds: Offensive security in the serverless age
-Rating: XXXXX
+Rating: :star: :star: :star: :star: :star:

 Awesome DDoS attack of slides.
 A lot of cool stuff.
 Serverless python with http://zappa.io https://rawgit.com/Miserlou/Talks/master/full-stack-barcelona-2017/stack.html